-He then went further to express his desire, saying he do start streaming other games once he finds players to start a Minecraft server with.
-Recall that other prominent streamers are already trying out World of Warcraft Classic.
+Tfue then went further to express his desire, saying he do start streaming other games once he finds players to start a Minecraft server with.
+This isn’t surprising, as a slew of prominent streamers are already trying out World of Warcraft Classic.
 Now here’s why I think he made such statement.
 Bad update!
 Yes, that is probably why.

 Last month, Epic released a nerf to Fortnite’s Turbo Building in its v10.20 patch and equally went further to introduce a B.R.U.T.E mech.
 A number of community members weren’t happy with the update, which lead to a revert.
 Everything now seems normal in the season 10 of fortnite, except for a few bugs that makes the game lag here and there.